Nate Lowe Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

+- The 9.8 strikeouts per nine innings put together by the Yankees pitching staff ranks third in the league.

-- The Yankees have the third-ranked team ERA across all MLB pitching staffs (3.31).
+- The Yankees have the sixth-ranked team ERA among all league pitching staffs (3.39).

-- The Yankees allow the ninth-fewest home runs in baseball (25 total, one per game).
+- Yankees pitchers combine to give up 26 home runs (one per game), the ninth-fewest in baseball.

-- Schmidt makes the start for the Yankees, his sixth of the season.
-He is 0-2 with a 6.30 ERA and 24 strikeouts in 20 2/3 innings pitched.
+- The Yankees will send Brito (2-2) to the mound for his sixth start of the season.
+He is 2-2 with a 6.11 ERA and 12 strikeouts in 17 2/3 innings pitched.

-- The righty last pitched on Sunday against the Toronto Blue Jays, when he tossed 5 2/3 innings, allowing no earned runs while giving up three hits.
+- His most recent time out was on Monday against the Minnesota Twins, when the righty threw 2 2/3 innings, surrendering three earned runs while giving up three hits.

-- In five games this season, the 27-year-old has a 6.30 ERA and 10.8 strikeouts per nine innings, while giving up a batting average of .298 to opposing batters.
+- In five games this season, the 25-year-old has an ERA of 6.11, with 6.1 strikeouts per nine innings.
+Opponents are batting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.